17th century

 Téodor de Wyzewa, Paris (L. 2471, verso, lower center).
 Prince Vladimir Nikolaevitch Argoutinsky-Dolgoroukoff, Paris (L. 2602d, verso, lower center); his sale [R.W.P. de Vries, Amsterdam, March 27, 1925, lot 328].
 Eugène Rodrigues, Paris (L. 897, lower left).
 W.R.
 Valentiner.
 [Hans Schaeffer, New York], sold, to Maida and George Abrams, Boston, 1965; The Maida and George Abrams Colleciton, 1999.166.
 NOTE: Provenance information from George Abrams, by recall.

-17th centuryDutchBrown ink and later gray wash and later touches of graphite on cream antique laid paper, prepared with a brownish-gray wash [?], framing line in brown ink
+17th centuryDutchBrown ink and brown and pale brown-gray wash, and touches of white opaque watercolor over traces of black chalk, on cream antique laid paper, framing line in brown ink

 17th centuryDutch